COVID-19 Guidance for Self Home Quarantine

 - Do not leave your home except to get urgent or emergency medical care.
 If you need to see a doctor for reasons other than a medical emergency, please call your medical provider ahead of time to make proper arrangements.

 - In the event of a medical emergency, call 911.
-Tell them that you are in home quarantine due to possible novel coronavirus exposure.
+Tell them that you are in home quarantine due to possible COVID-19 exposure.
 Keep a face mask on until a health care provider asks you to remove it.
-If you do not have a mask, use a kerchief or other similar device to cover your nose and mouth.
+If you do not have a mask, use a folded kerchief or other similar device to cover your nose and mouth.

 - Do not use any public transportation (buses, taxis, ride share services, or airplane).

 - Check yourself for fever twice a day.
-This means taking your temperature in the morning and before bed at night.
-Write it down on the table found on the next page of this letter.
-Your doctor will need this information to determine when you are able to resume normal activites or if you need additional care.
+This means taking your temperature in the morning and before bed at night and writing down the reading each time.
+The ADH will need this information to determine when you are able to resume normal activities or if you need additional care.